Who (might have) met whom

 • 1809 - 1847: Felix Mendelssohn icon

-Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing Symphony No. 3, 'Scottish' and Concerto for Two Pianos in A-flat major.
+Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing Lobgesang (Hymn of Praise) and The First Walpurgis Night.

 • 1810 - 1849: Frédéric François Chopin icon

-Fryderyk Franciszek Chopin (1/3/1810 - 17/10/1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano, known for composing Nocturnes and Polonaise-Fantaisie in A-flat major.
+Fryderyk Franciszek Chopin (1/3/1810 - 17/10/1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano, known for composing Preludes, Op.
+28 and Andante spianato et Grande Polonaise brillante.

 • 1810 - 1856: Robert Schumann icon